SkariZ/off-axis-holography-python/README.md

 # off-axis-holography-python

+## Description

-Example of holographic reconstruction of an image aquired via off-axis-holography.
+Simple example of holographic reconstruction of an image aquired via off-axis-holography and also how to propagate the field

+## Getting Started

+### Dependencies

+numpy
+matplotlib
+scikit-image
+scipy